-Curious case of CCD founder: VG Siddhartha's complete family tree explained
+Curious case of CCD founder: V G Siddhartha's complete family tree explained

-New Delhi, July 30: It has been a grim Tuesday ever since the news broke about the missing of founder of India's largest homegrown (Cafe Coffee Day - CCD) While the company comfirmed, in a regulatory filing, that the VG Siddhartha was unreachable since Monday evening, many believe he might have committed suicide.
+New Delhi, July 30: It has been a grim Tuesday ever since the news broke about the missing of founder of India's largest homegrown (Cafe Coffee Day - CCD) While the company comfirmed, in a regulatory filing, that the V G Siddhartha was unreachable since Monday evening, many believe he might have committed suicide.

 Siddhartha was reportedly last driven to a bridge across the Netravathi River near Mangaluru, about 375 km from the state capital of Bengaluru.
 He got down from the car while talking to someone on the phone and failed to return even after a whole hour.